RubensZimbres/CyberBotLLM/README.md

 ## _Your Google Cloud Cybersecurity Expert, powered by Gemini Generative AI_

-This chatbot is part of my persoanl effort for the OWASP educational initiative in Cybersecurity.
+This chatbot is part of my personal effort for the OWASP educational initiative in Cybersecurity.
 It is based on Google technology, and uses 4 different approaches:
 - Regular conversation
 - Cybersecurity Expert
 - Hardened Cybersecurity Expert